-Accordingly, the impairment of investments in 19 joint ventures and 1 associate was determined to be a key audit matter in our audit of the consolidated Ind AS financial statements.

-Our audit procedures focused on evaluating and assessing the key assumptions used by management as part of the value-in-use computations in conducting the impairment review:

-- We involved valuation specialists to evaluate the expectations for the key assumptions used in the impairment analysis, in particular the discount rate and long-term growth rate by comparing the expectations to those used by management and its external valuation specialist. - We evaluated the valuation methodology, having due regard to the nature of the investment and the underlying business. - We also re-performed the sensitivity analysis around the key assumptions in order to ascertain the extent of change in those assumptions required individually or collectively to result in a further impairment. - We evaluated the cash flow forecasts used, with comparison to recent performance, trend analysis and market expectations, including retrospective reviews to prior year's forecasts against actual results - We discussed potential changes in key drivers as compared to previous year / actual performance with management in order to evaluate the suitability of the inputs and assumptions used in the cash flow forecasts. - We tested the arithmetical accuracy of the models. - · We have also assessed the adequacy of the disclosures made in the financial statements.
+Key audit matters How our audit addressed the key audit matter Impairment of investments in joint ventures and associate (as described in note 30, 36 and 38 of the consolidated Ind AS financial statements) The Group exercises significant influence over certain entities assessed to be joint ventures and associate.
+The carrying amount of the investments amounting to Rs.
+8,419.71 Mn in 19 joint ventures and 1 associate accounted for using the equity method, is tested for impairment by the Company, by Our audit procedures focused on evaluating and assessing the key assumptions used by management as part of the value-in-use computations in conducting the impairment review: comparing its recoverable amount (higher of value-in-use or fair value less costs to sell) with its carrying amount, whenever there are indicators that the investment may be impaired.
+We involved valuation specialists to evaluate the expectations for the key assumptions used in the impairment analysis, in particular the discount rate and long-term growth rate by comparing the expectations to those used by management and its external valuation specialist. presented in the accounting policies in Note 2.2 (R) to the Ind AS consolidated financial statements.
+For the purpose of the above impairment testing, value in use has been determined by forecasting and discounting future cash flows.
+Furthermore, the value in use is highly sensitive to changes in some of the inputs used for forecasting the future cash flows.
+Further, the determination of the recoverable amount of the investments in 19 joint ventures and 1 associate. involved judgment due to inherent uncertainty in the assumptions supporting the recoverable amount of these investments.
+Accordingly, the impairment of investments in 19 joint ventures and 1 associate to be a key audit matter in our audit of the We evaluated the valuation methodology, having due regard to the nature of the investment and the underlying business.
+We also re-performed the sensitivity analysis around the key assumptions in order to ascertain the extent of change in those assumptions required individually or collectively to result in a further impairment.
+We evaluated the cash flow forecasts used, with comparison to recent performance, trend analysis and market expectations, including retrospective reviews to prior year's forecasts against actual resultsWe discussed potential changes in key drivers as compared to previous year / actual performance with management in order to evaluate the suitability of the inputs and assumptions used in the cash flow forecasts.We tested the arithmetical accuracy of the models.
+We have also assessed the adequacy of the disclosures made in the financial statements.